Mace & College Banners

 The College of Human Sciences banner was redesigned in 2016 and adapted from an original design by former faculty member Dr. Ben Goh.

 The design depicts an adult, an adolescent, and a child.
-The diversity of the faces and ages represent the families and communities our programs serve in the mission to improve and enhance human lives through teaching, research, and outreach.
+The range of faces and ages represent the families and communities our programs serve in the mission to improve and enhance human lives through teaching, research, and outreach.

 The image of the globe represents our goal to not only serve the lives of those in our local community, but to also connect with the global community.